jeff4/bionotes.github.io/_history/schweibenz-2018.md

 ### DeepArt.io
-* Created by Bethge Lab at the University of Tubingen(Germany), CHILI Lab at the Ecole Polytechnique Federale de Lausanne (Switzerland) and the Catholic University of Louvain in Belgium
+* Created by Bethge Lab at the University of Tubingen(Germany), CHILI Lab at t